 Introduction To Twin Eagles Pellet Grills

 Twin Eagles have been designing/engineering and building their high-end full stainless steel gas grills in the USA since 2006.
 In 2018 they decided they would also join a growing list of well-established grill/smoker manufacturers and enter the pellet grill game.
-However, they were not going to produce mid-range units in terms of price and specifications, they wanted to produce the highest spec pellet grill on the market.
+Hence, they are part of a select few made in the USA pellet grills.
+Twin Eagles chose not to produce mid-range units in terms of price and specifications, they wanted to produce the highest spec pellet grill on the market.
 Previously if you were looking for a luxury high-end pellet grill your option was a Memphis pellet grill, and that’s it.
 Twin Eagles have decided to manufacturer their pellet grills to an even higher specification.
 They have achieved this, but it obviously comes with a hefty price tag.

 The above video from Twin Eagles does a good job of quickly covering the specific features of their pellet grills.
 However, below I’m going to explain those features in a bit more detail to give them some context and explain why they are important.
 For instance, the video references 304 stainless steel, but most people have no idea what that means or why they should care.
 Furthermore, I believe most people will be a bit confused why a charcoal tray has been included on a very expensive wood pellet grill?!
 Fear not, all will be explained below.